wwwwwwari/debian-setup-scripts/Setup.md

 ### JWMKit Menu Setup
+Select Easy Menu Settings, uncheck No Duplicates and set Terminal to LXTerminal Click the Properties tab and set the Height to 36 Click the Root Menu in the left panel:
+1. Set the icon of Exit to `application-exit-symbolic`
+2. Add a new Program item with the name "Run...", icon "system-run-symbolic", command "gmrun"
+3. Add a new Separator below
-Select Easy Menu Settings, uncheck No Duplicates and set Terminal to LXTerminal Click the Properties tab and set the Height to 36 Click the Root Menu in the left panel, and set the icon of Exit to `application-exit-symbolic` Click the Exit in the left panel, and set the icon of Refresh to `system-reboot-symbolic`, Logout to `system-logout-symbolic` Add Program items for shutdown with the following commands and icons:
+Click the Exit in the left panel, and set the icon of Refresh to `system-reboot-symbolic`, Logout to `system-logout-symbolic` Add Program items for shutdown with the following commands and icons:
 1. Shutdown: `sudo shutdown -h now` and `system-shutdown-symbolic`
 2. Restart: `sudo shutdown -r now` and `system-restart-symbolic`
 3. Lock: `dm-tool lock` and  `system-lock-screen-symbolic`
+### JWMKit Freedesktops Setup
+In System category, set gmrun to not show
 ### JWMKit Tray Setup
 In the Properties tab, set:
 1. Auto-Hide to On